ailhanli/flight-search-api/README.md

 ### Before Build

 First you need to install MongoDB on your machine or you can update mongo db settings defined in application.properties shared above.

-To install MongoDB on your machine follow instructions at https://docs.mongodb.com/manual/administration/install-community/ Before run project please be sure that you have already defined Mongo DB user like below;
+To install MongoDB on your machine follow instructions at https://docs.mongodb.com/manual/administration/install-community/

+Before run project, please be sure that you have already defined Mongo DB user in MongoDB like below;

 ```
 db.createUser(